 One of the most common questions we hear from homeowners considering a sunroom addition is how long will it take to build?
 And with good reason!
 Large remodeling projects can be daunting, with the prospect of saws buzzing throughout the day as dust and scraps accumulate in your yard, while the project drags on for months.

-Let’s break down the different steps in building your sunroom:
+Let’s break down the different steps during the sunroom installation process:

 Ensuring a Solid Foundation